usdot-fhwa-stol/carma-analytics-fotda/vru_use_case_scripts/README.md

 ### Example output
 Red line shows how long in system wall time it took for MOSAIC to step to the next simulation time step.
-Blue lines show how long it took for each tool to be called by MOSAIC to step to the next simulation time step.
+Blue lines show the delay of each tools experience when setting the simulation time step since MOSAIC commanded the first tool to advance.
-We should expect red lines under the blue so that all tools are moving forward at the same time.
+Therefore we consider the time is synchronized if every tool received the next timestep before next timestep was broadcasted by MOSAIC.
+This would translate to blue lines being under the red ones indicating no tool experienced significant delay more than MOSAIC allowed between each simulation timesteps.
 First subplot on the top indicates whether of all tools are synced or not according to above criteria where 1:Synced 0: Not.
 MOSAIC.log is mosaic time
 vx2hub.log is V2XHub time